 A Preview of My How to Write Faster Series

 I’m beyond excited to take this journey with you all!
 Below is a list of all the topics that will be covered in this series.
+I hope to offer practical tips that can be implemented right away, for amateurs, professional writers, or otherwise.

 In this first post we will get a better understanding of what you should accomplish in writing your first draft, including identifying important elements and goals, as well as what isn’t quite a important in this process.

 This post helps you understand the importance of planning and the role it plays in writing a book quickly.
+The better your planning, the more you can save time on your writing.
+Writing fast isn’t just about your typing speed, but how you approach the project as a whole.

 Your Productivity Toolkit